Performance of an experience

 Why did you do this, is power better?

-Power is an improvement on sample size.
-Whereas sample size uses a pre-determined effect size to determine if we have reached ‘sample’, based on the observed number of visitors, power takes into account the volume of data collected AND the observed results to give a more accurate representation of the current reliability of the test results.
+Power is a more effective measure than sample size.
+Whereas sample size uses a pre-determined effect size to determine if we’ve reached ‘sample’, based on the observed number of visitors, power takes into account the volume of data collected AND the observed results to give a more accurate representation of the current reliability of the test results.

 How does it predict the future?